DeMaCS-UNICAL/ASPServerExecutor/README.md

 It requires only [Java&reg;](http://oracle.com/java) and [Apache Tomcat&reg;](http://tomcat.apache.org)

 ### Installing
-Download the [Latest Release](../../releases/latest) of the EmbASPServerExecutor
+Download the [Latest Release](../../releases/latest) of _EmbASPServerExecutor_

-Deploy EmbASPServerExecutor.war in Tomcat:
+Deploy `EmbASPServerExecutor.war` in Tomcat:
  1. Go to Tomcat webapps folder and paste it.
  2. Go to `Tomcat/bin` folder and start Tomcat by clicking *startup.bat* for Windows, for Linux run *startup.sh*
- 3. Go to `webapps/EmbASPServerExecutor/WEB-INF/classes/resources` folder and change the value **absolute_path** in *config.properties* file with your absolute path of the solver ASP
+ 3. Go to `webapps/EmbASPServerExecutor/WEB-INF/classes/resources` folder and change the value **absolute_path** in *config.properties* file with your absolute path of the ASP solvers
- 4. Restart Tomcat (or just restart the EmbASPServerExecutor application)
+ 4. Restart Tomcat (or just restart the _EmbASPServerExecutor_ application)

 ### Running
 Can be invoked using the WebSocket protocol, as explained in the [Wiki](https://github.com/DeMaCS-UNICAL/EmbASPServerExecutor/wiki/APIs)